 Meet the four ACA metal levels

-All major medical health plans on the market today are categorized into four tiers by actuarial level—actuarial levels represent the percentage of total expected expenses paid for by the plan.
-Under the ACA, these tiers have been assigned a metal name: bronze, silver, gold or platinum.
+All individual major medical health insurance plans on the market today are categorized into four tiers by actuarial level—actuarial levels represent the percentage of total expected expenses paid for by the health insurance policy.2 Under the ACA, these tiers have been assigned a metal name: bronze, silver, gold or platinum.

-The metal levels and their actuarial value percentages are as follows3:
+The four metal levels and their estimated average actuarial value percentages are as follows3:

-1. Bronze: 60% of covered medical expenses paid by the plan; 40% by the consumer
+1. Bronze: 60% of covered medical expenses paid by the policy / 40% paid by the consumer

-- Silver plan – 70% of covered medical expenses paid by the plan; 30% by the consumer
+2. Silver: 70% of covered medical expenses paid by the policy / 30% paid by the consumer

-- Gold plan – 80% of covered medical expenses paid by the plan; 20% by the consumer
+3. Gold: 80% of covered medical expenses paid by the policy / 20% paid by the consumer

-- Platinum plan – 90% of covered medical expenses paid by the plan; 10% by the consumer
+4. Platinum: 90% of covered medical expenses paid by the policy / 10% paid by the consumer

 Which metal plan should you choose?